Man who drove wrong way on M6 would have been charged over four deaths – inquest

 Mr Woods, from Cambridgeshire, was found to be nearly four times over the legal drink-drive limit and a two-thirds empty bottle of gin was found in his car.

-The Skoda later pulled into the hard shoulder and in a “controlled manoeuvre” from a stationary position then completed a U-turn across to lane three of the carriageway.
+The Skoda later pulled into the hard shoulder and in a “controlled manoeuvre” from a stationary position then completed a U-turn across to lane three of the carriageway and drove southwards.

 Detective Sergeant Deborah Story, of Cumbria Police’s serious road collision investigation unit, told the inquest that Mr Woods would have been prosecuted on four counts of manslaughter had he lived.